SeeedDocument/Seeed-WiKi/docs/wio_gps_board.md

 !!!Note
     This chapter is based on Win10 and Arduino IDE v1.6.0

-First you need to install the latest Arduino IDE, and [ADD Seeeduino LoRa to your Arduino IDE](http://wiki.seeed.cc/Seeed_Arduino_Boards/).
+First you need to install the latest Arduino IDE, and [ADD Seeeduino SAMD to your Arduino IDE](http://wiki.seeed.cc/Seeed_Arduino_Boards/).

 ### Install the Driver (For Windows)